 Would you like to contribute information to our 'Footprints of the Colliers' project?

-You can help by downloading our map of Columbia County pits, loading it on your smart phone or other device, and then ground truthing pits in your area.
-Simply, find an apparent pit in the forest and then scrape away the surface debris to see if you encounter black soil studded with charcoal bits.
-Our points are not completely precise, but navigating to the mapped location of a pit should get you within sight of the actual pit.
-Remember not to look for an actual pit in the ground but rather for a raised, circular area about 35' across - think putting green, but without the lawn.
+You can help by using the app (or any other version of our map of Columbia County pits), and then ground truthing pits in your area.
+Simply find an apparent pit in the forest and then scrape away the surface debris to see if you encounter black soil studded with charcoal bits.
+Our points are not completely precise, but navigating to the mapped location of a pit should get you within sight of the actual pit if there is one.
+Remember not to look for an actual pit or hole in the ground but rather for a raised, circular area about 35' across - think putting green, but without the lawn.

-If you confirm a pit (or discover a circular structure in the forest that is not a pit), please email us with a georeferenced snapshot or a copy of a map indicating your location.
+If you confirm a pit or find that we mapped something that wasn't a true charcoal pit, please indicate your finding in the app or email us with a georeferenced snapshot or a copy of a map indicating your location.

 Columbia County NY charcoal pits.kmz (for use in Google Earth)